 4 Holiday Heart Dangers to DodgeDec.
-16, 2019
+15, 2021

 Holiday season is here, and so is an increased heart attack risk.
 More people die from heart attacks during November, December and January than any other time of year, according to Duke University researchers.

-Don't let the holiday season take a toll on your heart.
+Here are four ways to avoid letting the holiday season take a toll on your heart.

 “A little indulgence on special occasions is okay, but don’t entirely abandon your healthy lifestyle,” says Dr. Nadia Fida, cardiologist at Houston Methodist.

 “Acute and chronic stress may contribute to high blood pressure, so it’s important to head it off,” Dr. Fida says.
 “Relaxation techniques like deep breathing or a yoga class may help.”
-Accept your limits.